Eigenvalue bounds of the Kirchhoff Laplacian: The theorem

 \paragraph{} A lower bound $\lambda_k \geq 0$ holds for all quivers because any matrix $K=F^T F$ has non-negative eigenvalues.
 For graphs, a conjecture of Guo \cite{Guo2007} asked $\lambda_k \geq d_k-(n-k)+1$ for $k \geq 2$.
-This was proven in \cite{BrouwerHaemers2008} after some cases $\lambda_n \geq d_n+1$ \cite{GroneMerrisSunder2} $\lambda_{n-1} \geq d_{n-1}$ \cite{LiPan1999} and $\lambda_{n-2} \geq d_{n-2}-1$ \cite{Guo2007}.
-See also \cite{Brouwer} Proposition 3.10.2.).
-The Brouwer-Haemers bound has exceptions for $k=1$ like $G=K_n$ \cite{BrouwerHaemers2008}.
-For a weaker Brouwer-Haemers bound (see Conjecture D below) multiple connections need to be excluded.
-Kirchhoff matrices of quivers without multiple connections are also invariant under the operation of taking principal sub-matrices.
+This was proven in \cite{BrouwerHaemers2008} after some cases \cite{GroneMerrisSunder2,LiPan1999,Guo2007}.
+See also \cite{Brouwer} Proposition 3.10.2).
+The Brouwer-Haemers bound $\lambda_k \geq d_k-(n-k)+1$ has exceptions for $k=1$ like for $G=K_n$ \cite{BrouwerHaemers2008}.
+The weaker Brouwer-Haemers bound given in Theorem~2 works for all quivers as long as no multiple connections are present.